History of Rainbow Mountain

 WHAT IS THE TRAIL TO RAINBOW MOUNTAIN LIKE?

-The trail starts as an even, gradual incline through the valley until you arrive to a steeper climb up to Rainbow Mt.
+The trail starts as an even, gradual incline through the valley until you arrive at the last 600 metres where you encounter some steep steps up to the colors of Rainbow Mt.

-For the classic view, you have to climb a very steep, hard-packed dirt mountainside that’s across from Rainbow Mt.
-Because the mountainside is sheer, the terrain can be slippery when wet.
-The summit allows you to see the full streaking of the mountainside and the stellar views of lush, green scenery that fade into steely snowcapped mountain peaks.
+For the classic view, you have to climb a very steep, hard-packed dirt mountainside that’s directly across from Rainbow Mountain.
+Because the mountainside is steep, the terrain can be slippery when wet.
+The summit allows you to see the full streaking colors of the mountainside and the stellar views of lush, green scenery that fade into snowcapped mountain peaks.

 HOW HARD IS THE HIKE UP TO RAINBOW MOUNTAIN?